IsabelGP/boot-camps/tf_tutorial/README.md

     1. Cubic function

-* Tensorboard and Dataset API (presentation, ~15 min)

-Thursday 26th of April, Projects (1-5 pm):
+## Projects:

+1. Survival prediction of Titanic passengers [here](https://www.kaggle.com/c/titanic/data)

-1. Auto-encoder for picture compression:
+2. Auto-encoder for picture compression:
 Introductions to the theory of autoencoders and how to build one can be found [here](http://ufldl.stanford.edu/tutorial/unsupervised/Autoencoders/) and [here](https://blog.keras.io/building-autoencoders-in-keras.html).

+3. Machine learning datasets [UCI](https://archive.ics.uci.edu/ml/datasets.html) and [kaggle](https://www.kaggle.com/datasets)

-2. "Beginner" tensorflow tutorials can be found [here](https://www.tensorflow.org/versions/r1.1/get_started/mnist/beginners).
+3. "Beginner" tensorflow tutorials can be found [here](https://www.tensorflow.org/versions/r1.1/get_started/mnist/beginners).

-3. Advanced tensorflow tutorials can be found [here](https://www.tensorflow.org/tutorials/).
+4. Advanced tensorflow tutorials can be found [here](https://www.tensorflow.org/tutorials/).
 For those of you that are feeling adventurous...

-Friday 27th of April:

-Carry on with the Hackathon projects/tutorials.